Huda Beauty: Acne scar shaming

 In 2015, a YouTuber from the UK, Em Ford, posted a video named "You Look Disgusting".
 The video discussed negative comments she had received about her appearance, and, as of October 2018, the number of views had exceeded 28 million.
 There was a post from Huda that has been blamed for shaming other peer YouTubers' acne scars.
 Kattan had posted a comment stating that the only thing worse than a breakout is an acne scar.
 Huda had used Ford's positive post to show "how ugly" the acne scars could be.
 After seeing Huda's post, Em Ford made a new post questioning if Huda, as a popular brand, wants to be one of the bullying problems or one of the solutions.
 This ended with Kattan's replies to the posts and an apology online.

 Prohibited ingredients

 In 2022, Huda Beauty was accused of using disapproved substances around the eye by the US Food and Drug Administration.
 A US lawsuit filed by consumers claimed that the Neon Obsessions palette by Huda Beauty concealed the prohibited ingredients by hiding warning labels such as "not intended for the eye area".
 A California federal judge approved a $1.93 million settlement to resolve the claims and $1.2 million in legal fees for the plaintiffs.

+Controversy and boycott regarding 2026 Iranian protests

+In January 2026, amid the 2025–2026 Iranian protests and the 2026 Iran massacres, Huda Kattan faced significant public backlash after sharing a post on Instagram that critics characterized as supportive of the Islamic Republic’s state narrative, showing pro-Islamic Republic protesters burning images of the Iranian opposition.
+The post occurred during a period of intense civil unrest and a subsequent violent crackdown by the Islamic Revolutionary Guard Corps (IRGC) and affiliated Iraqi and foreign Islamist militias.
+Commentators and social media users highlighted the brand's popularity among Iranian women, pointing to a perceived disconnect between the company's regional consumer base and Kattan’s social media activity.
+The incident led to calls for a boycott of Huda Beauty products in several markets.